metwork-framework/mfserv/.metwork-framework/configure_a_metwork_package.md

 Please read everything from the beginning to be sure to really understand the configuration process.

-### How to configure a metwork package (mfserv, mfbase, mfdata...) during development process ?
+### How to configure a metwork module (mfserv, mfbase, mfdata...) during development process ?

 #### Find the module configuration file `config.ini`